StelmakhIvan07/pr5-6-app/README.md

+# About project

+This project is designed by CS11 students Stelmakh Ivan and Davyd Press for the web cource practice part.

+Stack: React and CSS components / Spring Boot DB based on Java.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.